Last Updated On

 - The square brackets

-are used to declare the JSON array.
+[ ]are used to declare the JSON array.

-An API may accept a JSON Array payload as a request body.
+An API can accept a JSON Array payload as a request body.
 Imagine, we want to add employee details of more than one employee in the below example.
 In this case, we can pass multiple JSON objects within a JSON array.
 I have explained 2 ways to create JSON Object – map or JsonObject.
 Refer to any one of the tutorials to get to know about the creation of JSON Object.

-To create a JSON Array, we need to add a Maven dependency, as shown below.
+To create a JSON Array, we need to add org.json Maven dependency, as shown below.
+The latest version can be found here.

 <dependency>